AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

    Settled water solids concentrations during steady state as a function of jet energy dissipation rate given an upflow velocity of 1.2 mm/s and 1.6 mm/s.
 Results shown are averaged over 2 residence times.

 :numref:`figure_sed_performance_vs_jet_edr` suggests that the floc filter and plate settler system begins to fail for energy dissipation rates in excess of about 30 W/kg.
 At higher energy dissipation rates the settled water turbidity increased rapidly from about 1 mg/L at 30 W/kg to 45 mg/L at 1000 W/kg.
-If flocs from the floc filter were broken up such that the fragments had sedimentation velocities less than :math:`v_{z_{ff}}`, the supernatant concentration would increase.
+If flocs from the floc filter were broken up such that the fragments had terminal velocities less than :math:`v_{z_{ff}}`, the supernatant concentration would increase.
 There was no indication of increasing supernatant concentration at 100 W/kg.
 This suggests that the performance deterioration began with the breakup of flocs from the flocculator rather than by breakup of flocs in the floc filter.
 The maximum energy dissipation rate occurs in the core of the jet and thus flocs from the floc filter that are being resuspended likely do not experience the maximum jet energy dissipation rate.
 This potentially explains why the supernatant solids concentration doesn't increase until the energy dissipation rate is even higher than where the settled water turbidity begins to increase.

 At 1000 W/kg the supernatant concentration increases to about 300 mg/L. This suggests that this very high energy dissipation rate was sufficient to begin breaking up flocs from the floc filter.